I beg to move,

 I start by paying tribute to the officers and staff of the British Transport police for their dedicated service and hard work in making safe the journeys of millions of passengers every day—not just on the rail network, but on services such as the London underground, docklands light railway, Emirates air line, Glasgow subway and others.

-The officers of British Transport police have been involved in some of the most difficult and dangerous incidents and policing operations in living memory, including the 1987 King’s Cross underground fire; dealing with numerous IRA bomb threats; rail crashes at Southall, Paddington, Hatfield, Potters Bar and Selby; and the response to the 7/7 terror attacks on underground trains near Edgware Road, King’s Cross and Aldgate.
+The officers of the British Transport police have been involved in some of the most difficult and dangerous incidents and policing operations in living memory, including the 1987 King’s Cross underground fire; dealing with numerous IRA bomb threats; rail crashes at Southall, Paddington, Hatfield, Potters Bar and Selby; and the response to the 7/7 terror attacks on underground trains near Edgware Road, King’s Cross and Aldgate.
 Whatever our views are on the future structure of transport policing, we are all united in offering our thanks to those officers and staff.

 Although the British Transport police draws its authority from an Act of Parliament from 2003, it can trace its history back to 1830, allowing it to claim to be one of the world’s oldest police forces.
 Its history is also one of numerous reinventions and reorganisations to meet the challenges of the times.
 In the same way, each of the Governments of the UK are called on to make sure transport policing is prepared for current and future challenges.
-These are challenging times—or, as the British n authority’s 2013 plan put it,
+These are challenging times—or, as the British Transport police authority’s 2013 plan put it,

 “a period that will require unprecedented change in railway policing”